-Honestly, I wouldn’t think there would be a significant difference between the two before I came across the test results shared by ContentVerve, where there as a 24% increase in signups when “My” was used compared to “Your”.
+Honestly, I wouldn’t think there would be a significant difference between the two before I came across the test results shared by ContentVerve, were there was a 24% increase in signups when “My” was used compared to “Your”.

 Apparently “My” is a pretty powerful word when building up calls to action.

-Another great tip from copywriter Joanna Weibe is to surround your calls to actions with “click triggers”.
-Click triggers are microcopy that give an extra nudge to the viewer to go ahead and submit the form.
+Another great tip from copywriter Joanna Weibe is to surround your calls to action with “click triggers”.
+Click triggers are microcopy that gives an extra nudge to the viewer to go ahead and submit the form.
 The triggers may include:

 - Testimonials or Reviews

 - An added Bonus (free shipping, free returns)